svenstaro/proby/README.md

 ## Releasing

-This is mostly a note for me on how to release this thing:
+This is mostly a note for me on how to release this thing.

-- Add `CHANGELOG.md` entry.
-- Update version in `Cargo.toml`.
-- `git commit` and `git tag -s`, `git push`.
+This used to be kind of complicated but now it's just:

+- `cargo release --dry-run`
-- `cargo publish`
+- `cargo release`
-- Releases will automatically be deployed by Github Actions.
 - Update AUR package.